- Art and Design

 Triple Award (New) Biology, Chemistry and Physics

 These are awarded as 3 separate GCSEs, one in each of the stated sciences.
-All of the content covered in the Trilogy course is also covered in the separate sciences, however, additional topics are included which explore each subject in greater detail.
+All of the content covered in the Trilogy course is covered in the separate sciences, however, additional topics are included which explore each subject in greater detail.
 All students will cover the same GCSE content throughout Year 9 with the additional topics being introduced at Year 10.
-Success in this course will provide students with the knowledge base to continue studying the sciences at A-Level.
-Students should discuss following triple science with their science teacher.
+Success in this course will provide students with the perfect preparation to continue studying the sciences at A-Level.
+Students should discuss studying triple science with their science teacher.

 There will be 2 exam papers for each science.
 Each exam will be 1 hour 45 minutes in duration and will represent 50% of the final grade for that subject.